-The NHS advises that “added sugar”, such as table sugar, honey and syrups, should not make up more than 5% of the total energy intake – 30g a day for anyone aged 11 and older.
-But a National Diet and Nutrition Survey revealed that we are eating far more than this, with teenage children eating up to 14% of their diet as added sugar.
+The NHS advises that “added sugar”, such as table sugar, honey and syrups, should not make up more than 5% of the total energy intake.
+30g a day for anyone aged 11 and older.
+But a National Diet and Nutrition Survey revealed that we are eating far more than this.
+Teenage children eat up to 14% of their diet as added sugar.
 There are many implications of a diet high in sugar – but perhaps the most worrying is Type 2 Diabetes (T2D).

 To help navigate this, here’s a round-up the top eight hidden sugars you maybe consuming without realising:

-- Fruit juices – fruit is of course healthy, but it does also contain sugar.
+Fruit is of course healthy, but it does also contain sugar.
 The problem with juice is that contains no fibre, and is essentially just sugar and water with vitamins and minerals.
 A small 150ml glass of orange juice can contain 13g of sugar – that’s around three teaspoons!

-- Healthy snacks bars – there are exceptions to the rule on these, but be careful and check the label properly.
-Those that use brown rice syrup, dates, fruit sugars are less processed, but if the total sugar level is too high then this is still a problem.
+There are exceptions to the rule on these, but be careful and check the label properly.
+Those that use brown rice syrup, dates, fruit sugars are less processed.
+But if the total sugar level is too high then this is still a problem.
 Aim for less than 15g/100g sugar, and ideally more than 10g/100g protein, as this will help to slow the rate the sugar is absorbed into the blood stream.

-- BBQ meats – meat is naturally void of sugar, but that doesn’t mean the BBQ is a safe place.
+Meat is naturally void of sugar, but that doesn’t mean the BBQ is a safe place.
 Meats, prawns and fish can often be marinated in super sweet sauces to help them stay tender and stick on the inside but char up nicely on the outside.
-These sauces can be 30% sugar or more.
+These sauces can be 30% or more.
 Jam, baked beans, sweet chilli dipping sauces and are other common sugary sauce offenders to watch out for.